 Interest rates can fluctuate between the time you submit your loan application and when you go to closing.
 To prevent your rate from changing, you can lock it in for a specified period of time, typically 30 days.
 At Navy Federal Credit Union, you can lock in a rate for up to 60 days at no additional cost.

-For some loans, you may have the option of paying property taxes and insurance payments on your own or having it included in your payment.
+For some loans, you can either pay property taxes and insurance payments on your own or have them included in your monthly mortgage payment.
 The latter option, called escrow, means the amount you owe for the year is divided into 12 parts and added to your payment each month.
-Your financial institution then makes these payments when they’re due out of the escrow account.
+Your financial institution then makes these payments out of the escrow account when they’re due out.

 It’s important to make sure there’s enough time to get your financing in order when making an offer and setting a closing date.
 It may take anywhere from 30 to 60 days to complete all the steps involved in securing financing and closing on the loan.
-Talk with your loan officer early in the process to better understand when you can expect to close.
+Talk with your loan officer early in the process to better understand how long you’ll have between making an offer and closing.

 Have More Questions?

-Start your home-buying journey with Navy Federal Credit Union.
-We’re here every step of the way to help you purchase and finance your next home with confidence.
+Start your home-buying journey with Navy Federal.
+We’ll be there every step of the way to help you purchase and finance your next home with confidence.